CouncilofLorien/counciloflorien.github.io/docs/cards/L/lure-of-expedience.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Corruption._ Playable on a non-Ringwraith, non-Wizard, non ---&#65279;Hobbit character.
-Target character receives 2 corruption points and makes a corruption check each time a character in his company gains an item (including a ring special item).
-During his organization phase, the character may tap to attempt to remove this card by making a roll (drawing a #)-if this result is greater than 5, discard this card.
+> > _Corruption._ ***Playable on a non-Ringwraith, non-Wizard, non-Hobbit character.*** Target character receives 2 corruption points and makes a corruption check each time a character in his company gains an item (including a ring special item). <br>&ensp;During his organization phase, the character may tap to attempt to remove this card by making a roll (drawing a #)---if this result is greater than 5, discard this card.
 Cannot be duplicated on a given character.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>
-> > <div class="card-corruption">〔2〕</div>
+> > <div class="card-corruption-white">〔2〕</div>

 ### _Middle-earth Challenge Decks_